 - It’s important to register your study – the Research Ethics team have the appropriate access to provide user accounts to this system;

 - When providing information to potential research participants, it is important that the information is written in a language that is understandable.
 The national reading age is 11 years old.
 The Health Research Authority help guide signposts readability scoring tools that you can make use of.
+There are also top tips for writing a lay summary here and here.

 - Is my study research?
 Sometimes what is deemed research at BU, is not classed as such within the NHS.
 The tool can help decide for you, as well as the Defining Research table.